A Metropolis-class sampler for targets with non-convex support: Proofs

-where the first inequality follows from Lemma~\ref{lem:irredaux}, the second by definition of the jump chain, and the third by Lemma \ref{lem:nonz}.
+where we used the above together with Lemma~\ref{lem:irredaux} and Lemma \ref{lem:nonz}.
 The skipping chain $\MH(\pi,q_\mathcal{K})$ is therefore $\pi$-irreducible, and thus is Harris recurrent by \cite[Corollary~2]{tierney}.
 Furthermore, \cite[Theorem~10.0.1]{tweedie} yields that $\pi$ is its unique invariant probability measure.
 Finally, the SLLN holds for all $\pi$-integrable functions by Harris recurrence and \cite[Theorem~17.1.7]{tweedie}. \end{proof}